 Cast Iron and Carbon steel pans embody the concept of Wabi-sabi almost perfectly.
 Although they can last forever, they’re continually changing.
 The seasoning on a cast-iron or carbon steel pan is almost alive, like sourdough starter and you must work with it rather than against it.
 They change, they darken, they lighten.
 They are always in motion.

 When I sharpen my Fujiwara Denka I always have to pause for a moment.
 The Aogami Super core develops such a deep beautiful patina, and the bevel is so beautifully polished.
 It’s hard to just scrape it off on a coarse stone and start all over again.
 The first time I sharpened by Moritaka, I had been desperately saving the patina for years, trying to preserve it exactly.
-Eventually I had to sharpen it all off, hot rod my knife, and start all over again.
+Eventually I had to sharpen it all off, thin my knife, and start all over again.

 That’s when I had a realization; I got to build that beautiful patina all over again!
 I got to reconnect with one of my favourite tools and regain my appreciation for the carbon steel edge.